fiinix/fiinix.github.io/_posts/2015/december/2015-12-24-wishing-you-a-merry-christmas.md

 	<figcaption>I never remember how much cookies we end up with.</figcaption>
 </figure>

 Baking the gingerbread cookies was of course only a small part in the Christmas feast.
-Other delicious things on the menu included a large roasted goose---we've always wanted to try goose---freshly baked bread, roasted vegetables and Rebecka's delightful re-invention of the British Christmas Pudding---the secret is that isn't doesn't contain any fruits or raisins.
+Other delicious things on the menu included a large roasted goose---we've always wanted to try goose---freshly baked bread, roasted vegetables and Rebecka's delightful re-invention of the British Christmas Pudding---the secret is that doesn't contain any fruits or raisins.

 <figure>
 	<img class="js-lazy-load" data-original="/assets/posts/2015/december/wishing-you-a-merry-christmas/rebecka-fixing-her-hair.jpg" alt="Rebecka and her reflection as she fixes her hair in preparation for our Christmas feast.">